-(c) Leg Length Difference
+(d) Leg Length Difference

 The difference in length between right and left legs should be at least 7cm.
 To measure, the Player should lie supine with legs relaxed and fully extended.
 With the pelvis in neutral position, measure from anterior superior iliac spine to medial malleolus on each leg and then compare.
+In borderline cases, players are allowed to present radiological assessments (medical imaging) to confirm the exact leg length difference.

-(d) Hypertonia
+(e) Hypertonia